A methodology for building AI agents

 |---|---|---|

-| Fake tools | Inject fictitious tools into the prompt | Medium (bypassable via proxy) |
+| Fake tools | Injection of fictitious tools into the prompt | Medium (bypassable via proxy) |

 | Connector-text | Cryptographic signature of intermediate text | High |

-| Undercover mode | Strip internal codenames on public repos | High |
+| Undercover mode | Removal of internal codenames on public repos | High |

 | CharCode encoding | Names encoded via String.fromCharCode() | Low (obscurity ≠ security) |

-Fake tools are activated by four simultaneous conditions: compile-time flag, CLI launch, Anthropic first-party provider, and active GrowthBook flag.
+Fake tools are activated by four simultaneous conditions: compile-time flag, CLI launch, first-party Anthropic provider, and active GrowthBook flag.
 If a distiller trains on this data, their model learns tools that don't exist.

-What I take away for herbert-rs
+What I take away for mAIstrow

 Sources